Skip to content

 1. Navigate to E-mail > Server

-2. Check auto-response active
+2. Check auto-response active.

-3. Select the System-wide vacation tab.
+3. Select the auto response tab.

 5. Update your configuration.